ysyk2021/agile-sales-and-operations-planning-aligning-business-strategy-with-market-demands/src/chapter-6-1.md

-Measuring Success in Agile Sales and Operations Planning: Choosing Metrics to Evaluate Sales and Operations Planning
+Choosing Metrics to Evaluate Sales and Operations Planning
 ====================================================================================================================

 Choosing the right metrics is crucial when evaluating the success of agile sales and operations planning (S\&OP).
 Metrics should be aligned with the overall business strategy and goals, and reflect the effectiveness of the S\&OP process.
 Here are some key metrics to consider: